taherelsheikh/Reminders/ReactJS.md

 - A React component should use state to store information that the component itself can change

 ##### Passing info 1
-> In the last lesson, you passed information from a stateful, parent component to a stateless, child component.
+> Pass information from a stateful, parent component to a stateless, child component.
 <br>
 Child.js